 September the 24th is a very special day in South Africa.
 It marks National Heritage Day, a holiday on which we as South Africans celebrate our rich, cultural diversity.
-More recently the day has been rebranded as “National Braai Day” – a day for all of us to unite around the fire and indulge in a pastime we all enjoy, having a good old braai!
-On the eve of this wonderful celebration I couldn’t think of a better time to share this recipe with you.
+More recently the day has also been termed (unofficially) as “National Braai Day” – a day for all of us to unite around the fire and indulge in a pastime we all enjoy, having a good old braai!
+On the eve of this wonderful celebration I could not think of a better time to share this recipe with you.

 If you’re not familiar with the term “braai” and wondering what I’m on about, it’s pretty much the same as a barbecue.
 Roasting meat over the coals, cracking open a few cold ones and having a good time with friends and family.
 It’s one of the things we do best down here.

 It was actually about 2 months ago, when I was working on another braai-related dish, that the inspiration for this recipe hit me.
 Initially I dismissed the idea thinking it wouldn’t work very well, but the more I thought about it the more intrigued I was.
 It’s not unusual to see “roosterkoek” (directly translated as “grill bread”) on a South African braai, but pizza?
 Was I crazy?

 The short answer…no. I can also confirm that no ovens were turned on during the making of these pizzas!
 There are, however, a few guidelines to take note of before starting: